jacobxperez/full-screen-jquery-content-slider/README.md

 ## Contributing

-Help us make this [slider](https://jacobxperez.github.io/full-screen-jquery-content-slider/) better for everyone, any contribution will be considered.
+Help us make this [jQuery Slider](https://jacobxperez.github.io/full-screen-jquery-content-slider/) better for everyone, any contribution will be considered.
 Use the [issue tracker](https://github.com/jacobxperez/full-screen-jquery-content-slider/issues) for bug reports, features requests and submitting pull requests.

 ### Bug Reports